slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 -   **Immutable policy:** The verification policy for a package cannot change.
     In this model, the verification policy consists of an immutable mapping from package name to source repository, and the build process must be defined in the source repository.
-This is how go works, for example, since the package name *is* the source repository location.
+This is how the Go ecosystem works, for example, since the package name *is* the source repository location.

 TIP: Difficulty in setting a meaningful verification policy for `externalParameters` can be a sign that the `buildType`'s level of abstraction